SAP/mdk-mcp-server/README.md

 ## About this project

-Model Context Protocol (MCP) server for AI-assisted development ("vibe coding") of MDK applications.
+Model Context Protocol (MCP) server for AI-assisted development ("vibe coding") of SAP Mobile Development Kit applications.

 ## Requirements and Setup